oxidizing/sihl/README.md

 #### Modularity

-[property inherited from OCaml]
+[TODO property inherited from OCaml]

-#### Pragmatism over purity
+#### Ergonomics over purity

-[use what works, just enough abstraction, not too alien for new devs]
+[TODO use what works, just enough abstraction, not too alien for new devs]

 #### Fun

-[longterm maintanability, minimize frustration with framework]
+[TODO longterm maintanability, minimize frustration with framework]

 ## Getting Started